Top 5 components you need in a budget media room

 To make it easier, we’re going to assume you have a spare single bedroom, which you’ll be using.
 Roughly this room measure 3.2 x 2.2 metres.

-There are two basic ways to arrange the room: Landscape and Portrait.
+There are two basic ways to arrange your budget media room: Landscape and Portrait.

 In a landscape layout, the screen sits on the longest wall with seating opposite.
 If you’re going for a more relaxing feeling and plan to use a large sofa, then landscape is for you.
 As space is limited, you might feel too close to the screen.